 Insurers continue the fight against auto theft

-TORONTO, Dec.
-16 /CNW/ - Insurance Bureau of Canada (IBC) released its annual list of the most frequently stolen vehicles today.
-Again in 2010, the appearance of high-value, all-wheel/four-wheel drive models on the list demonstrates that sophisticated, organized crime rings are involved.
-These types of vehicles are frequently targeted by criminal organizations that strip them for parts, re-sell them to unsuspecting consumers or export them to countries where there is a high demand for upscale vehicles that can handle rugged terrain.
+EDMONTON, Dec.
+16 /CNW/ - Insurance Bureau of Canada (IBC) released its list of Alberta's most frequently stolen vehicles today.
+While there are fewer high-value all-wheel/four-wheel drive models on the Alberta list compared to the national list, the appearance of the Ford F250 Super Duty 4WD at the top indicates that Alberta is not immune to the involvement of sophisticated, organized crime rings in auto theft.
+High-value vehicles are frequently targeted by criminal organizations that strip them for parts, re-sell them to unsuspecting consumers, or export them to countries where there is a high demand for upscale vehicles that can handle rugged terrain.

-"In addition to sophisticated crime rings that operate as businesses, transportation theft (or so-called 'joy riding') still exists," added Dubin.
+"In addition to sophisticated crime rings that operate as businesses, transportation theft (or so-called 'joy riding') still exists," said Doug Noble, Vice-President, Alberta, IBC.
 "This type of theft is committed by someone just looking for a car that's easy to steal, which can be used for transportation or to commit other crimes.
 The difference is that cars stolen for these purposes are often abandoned and found.
 Cars stolen by organized crime rings disappear."

 A professional thief can steal a car in about 30 seconds, even without a key.
-Eight out of ten of the vehicles on Canada's most frequently stolen list do not have an approved electronic immobilizer, which prevents thieves from starting a vehicle without the key.
+None of the vehicles on Alberta's most frequently stolen list have an approved immobilizer, which prevents thieves from starting a vehicle without the key.
 Some things drivers can do to help protect their vehicle include:

 - Roll up car windows, lock the doors and pocket the key.